-In April 2018, Novel Drug Solutions, LLC and Eyecare Northwest, PA, (collectively "NDS") filed a lawsuit in the U.S. District Court of Delaware asserting claims for breach of contract.
-The claims stem from an asset purchase agreement the Company and NDS entered into in 2013.
-The Company has not yet responded to the complaint, however, the Company believes the claims are frivolous and disputes all claims against it and intends to vigorously defend the allegations.
+In April 2018, Novel Drug Solutions, LLC and Eyecare Northwest, PA, (collectively "NDS") filed a lawsuit against the Company in the U.S. District Court of Delaware asserting claims for breach of contract.
+The claims stem from an asset purchase agreement between the Company and NDS entered into in 2013.
+In July 2018, NDS filed a first amended complaint which added a claim for fraudulent inducement.
+In July 2018, the Company filed a motion to dismiss certain causes of action found in the complaint.
+A decision on the Company's motion to dismiss has not yet been determined.
+The Company believes the claims are frivolous and has previously and will continue to dispute all claims asserted against it and intend to vigorously defend these allegations.
+Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.